 Since we were travelling so much I told Matt I ought to share our travel tips as we went along, I also told him the travel pieces were the ones I hated writing because they bored me.
 What an idiot (me, not him).

 I was supposed to have a good, secure job that paid well.
 I was supposed to be a hard-working 9 to 5 desk jockey.
-I was supposed to be unhappy in my job, because that’s just life.
-People are unhappy in their jobs, they bitch about their co-workers, they’re tired… but they do it, because we all have to.
+I was supposed to be unhappy in my job because that’s just life.
+People are unhappy in their jobs, they bitch about their co-workers, they’re tired… but they do it because we all have to.
 That’s what life IS.
-Amidst all of what I thought I was supposed to be doing I completely lost sight of what I really wanted.
-Heck, I didn’t just lose sight of it… I forgot what it felt like altogether.
+Amidst all of what I thought I was supposed to be doing, I completely lost sight of what I really wanted.
+Heck, I didn’t just lose sight of it… I forgot what it felt like all together.